fbpx

 Feb 6, 2019

 Before #kickstarter or #crowdfunding, I crowdfunded a CD for my Sanskrit Professor Dr. M. A. Jayashree.
-I think it was the year 2000 (or so).
-Before smartphones, before everyone could easily and effortlessly record a video or an audio file – we simply walked away with our memories, and other references and memorized (certainly we tried our very best) what we had toiled to learn.
-After a spell away, I had returned to Mysore and immediately Jayashree said – everyone wants a CD of the Yoga Sutras.
+It was the year 2000 (or so), before smartphones, before everyone could easily and effortlessly record a video or an audio file.
+Back then we simply walked away with our knoweldge, and other references and memorized (certainly we tried our very best) what we had toiled to learn.
+After a spell away, I returned to Mysore and immediately Jayashree said, “everyone wants a CD of the Yoga Sutras”.

-By everyone, that meant 8 or maybe 20 students.
-I had just come from the stationary shop in downtown Mysore, where my friend, the exemplary flute musician, Ravi Mishra, was overseeing his family shop.
-I was buying my supplies for my studies, notebooks and a fountain pen and colored ink – as Sanskrit study will always be more engaged with sepia-hued or Jaguar green India ink and an art deco fountain pen.
-The shop counter displayed Ravi’s CDs, which I enthusiastically added to my haul.
+By everyone, that meant 12 or maybe 20 students.
+On my way to Jayashree’s I first visited the the stationary store in downtown Mysore, where my friend, the exemplary flute musician, Ravi Mishra, was overseeing his family shop.
+I was buying my supplies for my Sanskrit studies, notebooks, a fountain pen and colored ink.
+Sanskrit study is always more engaged with sepia-hued or Jaguar green India ink scrolling from an art deco fountain pen.
+The shop counter displayed Ravi’s just relelased flute CDs, which I enthusiastically added to my shopping bag.
 Then on to Jayashree’s.

 A CD?
 Well if Ravi had recorded CDs, then we could too!
-As it turns out, two brothers had opened a digital recording studio – the first in Mysore – and both had studied Sanskrit with Jayashree at the college where she was tenured.
-How delightful, all the parts were fitting into place.
-The current tribe of intrepid chanters pledged $5 per CD and away we went.
+I showed Jayashree Ravi’s CDs, and she studied the production notes and exclaimed, I know the producers with the recording studio.
+Two brothers had recently opened the first digiital recording studio in Mysore and both had studied Sanskrit with Jayashree at the college where she was tenured.
+Destiny was guiding us to her CD.
+I invited members of the current tribe of intrepid chanters to pre-purchase CDs at $5 per CD and so we gathered our studio and production fees.
 I was in Mysore for 3 months.
-The CD was completed 1 day shy of 3 months.
+The CD, recorded, mixed, pressed, and in a case with cover art, was completed 1 day shy of 3 months.

-The CD we produced had red cover art and though it no longer is red, I’ll call it the Red CD.
-Even today you can buy a hard copy in the “shop” in her library classroom, or digitally from iTunes.
+The CD we produced had red cover art and though it is no longer red, we call it the Red CD.
+There was a time you could buy a hard copy in the “shop” in Jayashree’s library classroom, but you can always find it digitally from iTunes.

-In 2005, again on return to Mysore, Jayashree said, everyone wants a call-and-response CD of the Yoga Sutras.
+Jumping ahead, in 2008, when I arrived in Mysore, Jayashree said, everyone wants a call-and-response CD of the Yoga Sutras.
 And so it came to be.
-It is a 6-hour mp3 of she and I chanting in call and response.
+It is a 6-hour mp3 of she and I chanting in call-and-response.
 I have faced many learning challenges in life and the recording of this CD was one of the greatest.
 Why?
-We sang from different sound booths within the studio and I was unable to see her.
+We sang from different sound booths, imagine hot glass closets, within the studio and I was unable to see her.
 And so the teaching which seems to flow like honey from the Guru’s lips into the shishya’s ears… well I think you get the picture.
-Also she chose to use a recording studio of another former student of hers, now in Bangalore.
-Yes these royal cities appear on a map side by side, and mighty Ayravarta, Indra’s celestial white elephant, thunders across the heavens in a flash, not so the big white luxury express bus of the same name.
-But it is done and that too perches on a shelf in Jayashree’s library, or as a download on CDBaby.
-If you don’t know CDBaby – before there was an itunes and before there was an etsy, there was CDBaby, a place where indie artists posted their music.
-And that CD is called the Blue CD, which as you can see from the above photo (an outtake from our cover art photo shoot) had a blue theme.
+Also she chose to use a recording studio of another former student of hers, a highly skilled Sanskritist and a seasoned producer, in Bangalore.
+On a map, the royal cities appear side-by-side, and mighty Ayravarta, Indra’s celestial white elephant, thunders across the heavens in a flash, not so the big white luxury express bus of the same name.
+We recorded it over two weekends.
+Professor Narasimhan was our Sanskrit consultant, or I should say mine, as he deftly identifed my every unaspirated aspiration.
+This CD is chanted in the traditional time-tested method of śruti paramapara; Jayashree calls out the chant, piecemeal, with my response, and when the sutra is chanted in full, the response is chanted three times.
+This peerless learning method, is the very best way to learn, to know, and to memorize the Sutras.
+This CD is called the Blue CD, which as you can see from the above photo of our cover art photo, has a blue theme.
+The four chapters of The Blue CD are available in audio for free on YouTube.

 Categories: Blog